Sakaar-Sen/Uniswap-V3-Python-Bot/README.md

 ### Prerequisites
 1. Python 3.x installed (https://www.python.org/downloads/).
 2. A private key for the Ethereum account that will be used to perform transactions.
 3. An active Ethereum node connection.
-You can use either a local node (Tested on Hardhat) or connect to a remote node via Ankr.
+You can use either a local node (Tested on Ganache) or connect to a remote node via Ankr.

 ### Installation